NilsBarInf/OntoQuest/README.md

 Add a new row to the `ontology` table with the following information:
 - name: The name of the ontology
 - description: A brief description of the ontology
-- image_url: The URL to the corresponding image of the ontology, in the format `picture/name_of_image.jpg`
+- image_url: The URL to the corresponding image of the ontology, in the format `picture/name_of_image.jpg` (or .png) and add the image in the picture directory
 - ontology_url: The name of your ontology file, in the format `name_of_ontology.rdf`

 ### Department-Ontology Association